jungvonmatt/contentful-migrations/README.md

 ### generate

 Generate an empty migration script.
-This command will also add an initial migration to add the contentType and the field if they not already exist
+This command will also add an initial migration to add the contentType and the field if they not already exist.

 ```bash
 npx migrations generate